Florida Department of Environmental Protection: Global warming

 A 1998 presidential executive order created the U.S. Coral Reef Task Force.
 In 2002, Florida determined how to implement this at the state and county levels.
 After a meeting in 2002, the FDEP and the Florida Fish and Wildlife Conservation Commission formed a team of interagency marine resource professionals of all levels of US government, of scientists and other stakeholders.
 From May to November 2003, the Southeast Florida Coral Reef Initiative Team (SEFCRI Team) developed a local action strategy.
 In 2009, the FDEP's Coral Reef Conservation Program prepared a climate change action plan for the Florida Reef System 2010–2015, which was in sync with the federal NOAA Coral Reef Conservation Program Goals & Objectives 2010-2015.

 After Governor Scott took office in 2011, DEP employees were informed by regional administrators not to use the terms climate change, global warming or sustainability in publications or educational materials, because the DEP was the governor's agency.
 The Florida Oceans and Coastal Council's Annual Research Plan 2014-15 avoided the term climate change and used 'climate drivers' and 'climate-driven changes' instead.
 Some critical employees were terminated or gave their notice during that time.
 Until 2015, the term sea-level rise was not permitted and had to be replaced with the term nuisance flooding.

 Budget and staff

-Per the department's the Office of Inspector General annual report from fiscal year 2011–2012, the DEP had more than 4,176 employees.

-Florida Governor Rick Scott recommended to decrease DEP's FY 2015-16 budget by about $29 million to $1,535,984,614 compared to actual (not the Governor recommended) FY 2014-15 budget.
-His plan funded 2,939.5 positions, which is 155 positions less than the prior year.